fuse-box/fuse-box/docs/configuration.md

 You can turn off caching if you like.
 By default caching is on.
 FuseBox will create a folder `.fuse-box` in your project path, and store related files.
 Don't forget to add it to .gitignore.

+> If things go wrong or things are not updating, delete the `.fusebox` folder to force clear the cache.

 ```js
 FuseBox.init({
   homeDir: "./src",